valentinad-vtool/SEGGER_SystemView_trace_example/mimxrt1170_SystemView_FreeRTOS_example/README.md

 11. Create "Rec" directory on */root_of_FreeRTOS_and_SEGGER/SEGGER/* path.
 Copy from mine example project uart_segger.c file into newly created "Rec" directory.
 12. In directory */root_of_FreeRTOS_and_SEGGER/SEGGER/Config* open file *SEGGER_SYSVIEW_Conf.h*.
 In this file you have to:
-   i.
-Add include for currently used device of your project(in my case it is #include "MIMXRT1176_cm7.h") ii.
-Add this part of the code for defining and exporting some functions:
+   1. Add include for currently used device of your project(in my case it is #include "MIMXRT1176_cm7.h")
+   2. Add this part of the code for defining and exporting some functions:
 ```
 			extern void SEGGER_UARTX_IRQHandler(void);
 			extern void HIF_UART_EnableTXEInterrupt  (void);